Eye Drops 0.004%

 inflammation of the back of the eye

-painful or inability to control passing or urine;
+painful or inability to control passing of urine.

-If any of the following happen, stop using TRAVATAN Eye Drops and tell your doctor immediately or go to Accident & Emergency
+Stop using Travatan Eye Drops and tell your doctor immediately or go to Accident and

 swelling of the face, hands or feet